kblok/kblok.github.io/_tils/2021-03-16-how-to-reset-viewed-files.md

 social-share: true
 ---

-If you want to uncheck all viewed files... well, uncheck them using JavaScript
+If you want to uncheck all viewed files you can uncheck them using JavaScript

 ```
 document.querySelectorAll('.js-reviewed-checkbox').forEach(c => c.checked ? c.click() : null)